jeffqchen/PSone-Filament-LCD-Backlight-Mod/README.md

 Only two pins are necessary on each side of the PCB.

+Note you need 3 pins in a row but have to skip the middle one.
+You might want to cut off the middle one before hand.

 Cut and remove the black spacer after the pins are soldered in place.

 <img src="./Pics/soldering_01.jpg" width=500>